CrossFit Games: Masters and Teens

-The Games includes age-based divisions for younger and older competitors.
-Masters divisions were introduced at the 2010 Games.
-There are currently seven divisions each for women and men: 35–39, 40–44, 45–49, 50–54, 55–59, 60–64, and 65+.
+Until 2024, the Games included age-based divisions for younger and older competitors.
+Masters divisions were introduced at the 2010 Games for those over 50.
+The number of Masters divisions increased in the following years; currently there are seven divisions each for women and men: 35–39, 40–44, 45–49, 50–54, 55–59, 60–64, and 65+.
 Divisions for teenagers were introduced in 2015: the age ranges are 14–15 and 16–17, for both boys and girls.

-Rather than regional events, masters and teen athletes qualify for the games by a second online competition following the Open.
-The top 200 athletes in each division worldwide are invited to compete in this qualifier, of which the top 10 advance to the Games.
+Rather than regional events, masters and teen athletes qualified for the games by a second online competition following the Open.
+The top 200 athletes in each division worldwide were invited to compete in this qualifier, of which the top 10 advance to the Games.

 Prior to the introduction of these secondary online qualifiers, masters and teens competitors qualified for the Games directly from the Open.

+For the 2024 season, the finals of the Masters and Teens divisions became separated from the CrossFit Games; the Masters competed in the Legends Championship, while the Teens competed in the Pit Teen Throwdown.

 Adaptive

 The adaptive divisions were introduced in the 2021 CrossFit Open for competitors with physical impairment.
 There are 16 adaptive divisions (eight each for men and women) with no separation by age, but all competitors must be at least 14 years of age.
-Three male and three female divisions participated at the Games, while the rest are tested virtually in the semifinals.
+Three male and three female divisions participated at the Games, while the rest are tested virtually in the semi-finals.

+All stages of the adaptive divisions including the Open became separated from the CrossFit Games in 2024, and adaptive athletes competed in the WheelWOD Games.